Call for Papers

 of the Popular Culture Association (PCA)

-We are seeking paper proposals for the 2023 PCA conference in San Antonio.
+We are seeking paper proposals for the 2024 PCA conference in Chicago.
 The papers may focus on any aspect of the relationship between happiness (tentatively understood as subjective well-being) and broadly defined popular culture.

-Our topic explores the role that culture and its products and institutions (such as popular arts and rituals, social and other media, advertising, education, economic trends, and dominant scientific paradigms) play in constructing and/or popularizing different definitions of happiness and how best to pursue it.
+Our topic explores the role that culture and its products and institutions (such as popular arts and rituals, social and other media, advertising, education, and dominant scientific paradigms) play in constructing and/or popularizing different ideas about happiness and how best to pursue it.

 Possible topics include (but are not limited to):